Skip to main content

-2. An ACF Consulting Forester will cooperate in extending the effectiveness of the forestry profession by interchanging information and experience with other foresters and by contributing to the work of forestry societies, associations, schools, and publications.
+1. An ACF Consulting Forester will cooperate in extending the effectiveness of the forestry profession by exchanging information and experience through contribution to the work of forestry societies, associations, schools, and publications.

-3. An ACF Consulting Forester will advertise only in a dignified manner, setting forth in truthful and factual statements services offered prospective clients and the public.
+An ACF Consulting Forester will not use false or deceptive statements in advertising of professional services being offered to prospective clients and the public.

 Dealing With The Public

 An ACF Consulting Forester will strive to challenge and correct untrue, deceptive, and misleading statements about forestry using open and honest communication.

 ACF Consulting Foresters will not issue statements, criticism, or arguments on matters connected with public forestry policies, without indicating, at the same time, on whose behalf they are acting.

 When serving as an expert witness on forestry matters in a public or private fact finding proceeding, an ACF Consulting Forester will base testimony on adequate knowledge of subject matter and render opinions based on honest convictions.

 ACF Consulting Foresters will refrain from publicly expressing opinions on a technical subject unless informed of the facts relating thereto, and will not distort or withhold data for the purpose of substantiating a point of view.

 ACF Consulting Foresters will be loyal to their clients and to the organization in which they are employed and will faithfully perform their work and assignments.

 ACF Consulting Foresters will clearly present the consequences expected if their professional forestry judgment is overruled by non-technical authority when they are responsible for the technical adequacy of forestry or related work.